frovedis/frovedis/doc/manual/python/ml/ridge_regression.md

 It loads the model from the specified file (having little-endian binary data).

 __Return Value__
-It simply returns "self" instance.
+It simply returns "self" reference.

 ### 8. save(fname)
 __Parameters__
 **_fname_**: A string object containing the name of the file on which the target model is to be saved.

+__Purpose__
+On success, it writes the model information (weight values, etc.) in the specified file as little-endian binary data.
+Otherwise, it throws an exception.

 Suppose 'RidgeModel' directory is the model created, It will have